ACM-Research/coding-challenge-2022-fall/README.md

 # ACM Research coding challenge (Fall 2022)

+Note: if it's getting down to the deadline (September 5th at 11:59 CT) and you don't think you will be able to submit your project on time, just submit whatever you have!

 This semester's challenge is especially open-ended.
 [Here is a dataset](https://www.kaggle.com/datasets/chancev/carsforsale) on Kaggle called "CarsForSale".
 It contains data scraped from the online car marketplace Cars.com.
 Each row contains 25 pieces of information about a car's listing, such as its price, year, model, and color.

 The challenge is to do *something interesting* with the data.
 Can you find a pattern, answer a question, or create a visualization?
 In case nothing comes to mind, here are some ideas, with varying complexity: